mattbellis/ggrade/README.md

 Partial successes
 * Ranked questions can be done, but only with binary comparisons (is A bigger/smaller than B?, for example).
 * Essay questions cannot be automatically graded, but we are planning on adding a feature to dump the answers to a text/PDF file for later printing and grading by the instructor.
+** We have explored the idea of searching in short answer or essay questions for words or phrases, and computationally, we've been able to make this work.
+However, the challenge still remains for the instructor to search for the full range of possible correct responses.

 Limitations
 * There is no way to have students sketch a figure or label a figure using Google Forms.
 Though the instructor could have an image where different sections are labeled with A,B,C, etc., and the student must then identify those sections.